Js-Brecht/static-paths-1.8.2/README.md

 ## `gulpfile.js`

-This patch incorporates a new property on the SPFx `buildConfig` exposed by `@microsoft/gulp-core-build` package.
+This patch incorporates a new property on the SPFx `IBuildConfig` exposed by `@microsoft/gulp-core-build` package.

 The property is named `staticPaths`, and the structure is an array of objects containing both `path` and `url` properties.